 The Push/Pull/Legs Split

-Push/pull/legs is probably the most common and popular 3-day workout split out there and for good reason too – it just works!
+Push/pull/legs are probably the most common and popular 3-day workout split out there and for good reason too – it just works!
 Let’s break down the science behind this split.
-What do we mean by push/pull/legs, and why do we group these muscles together?
+What do we mean by push/pull/legs, and why do we group muscles together?

 The push muscles are the pectoral muscles (the chest), the deltoids (shoulders), and the triceps.
 These three muscles are usually grouped together because any pressing (pushing) movement will work all three muscles (except for isolation exercises of course).
 The exercise at hand will determine which muscle is being prioritized.
 For example, when we bench press, our pectoral muscles are the primary muscles working, while the anterior shoulder and triceps are working secondarily.
 So it only makes sense to group these muscles together.